Associate Professor, Film and Media Studies

 Muslim Studies, Black radicalism and internationalism, critical race studies, U.S. imperial culture, cultural studies, decolonization.

-Black Star, Crescent Moon: The Muslim International and Black Freedom Beyond America (2012).
+Black Star, Crescent Moon: The Muslim International and Black Freedom Beyond America, University of Minnesota, 2012.

 Born To Use Mics: Reading Nas’s Illmatic (with Michael Eric Dyson) Basic Civitas, 2009.